Cold Boiling Lake to Bumpass Hell Hike in Lassen Volcanic National Park: Wildflowers, Butterflies, and Hydrothermal Wonders

 A California Tortoiseshell butterfly feeds on nectar from one of the many flowers.

-In a Nutshell: California Tortoiseshell
+At a Glance: California Tortoiseshell

 Identification

-• Bright orange-brown wings with dark markings.
+• Striking orange-brown wings marked with dark patterns that flash brightly in flight.

-Population and Migration
+Population & Migration

 Watching the butterflies feed reminded me that it was already mid-morning while we made our way up the mountain without having had a real breakfast, besides some dried mangoes, which probably qualified more as candy than anything else.
 The relentless sun and the incline contributed to my stomach growing impatient.
 After a few more switchbacks, we finally found a shady spot to sit and enjoy our sandwiches so we could explore Bumpass Hell without rumbling stomachs.
 While we ate, we heard some familiar tock-tock noises and quickly spotted the source: a woodpecker was making its way around a tree, tirelessly hammering its beak into the bark.